Lemony Yellow Split Pea Recipe

 - lemon wedges (optional)

 - This first photo is the yellow split peas before cooking.
 They look just like lentils only they’re yellow.
-I bought these in the bulk section at Whole Foods, but the grocery store by my house also carries yellow lentils in one-pound bags.
+I bought these in the bulk section at Whole Foods, but you can buy Yellow Split Peas (affiliate link) at Amazon.

 - The recipe recommended rinsing the yellow split peas, and it did remove some of the extra starch and help the loose hulls to rise to the top.
 (If I had yellow split peas from a bag I might not bother to rinse them.)